-Just like in business, our everyday actions affect others.
-Role-play some scenarios with kids to prompt them to think before they act.
-Some situations: (1) A woman at the store drops her wallet, but she doesn't notice it fall.
-(2) A friend gives you a video game as a birthday gift that you already have.
-(3) You've been saving up a for a new guitar, but then spot a baseball cap that you really want.
+In business and in regular life, our everyday actions affect others.
+Role-play some scenarios with club members to prompt them to think before they act.
+Some situations: (1) A woman at the store drops her wallet, but she doesn't know it.
+(2) For your birthday, a friend gives you a video game that you already have.
+(3) You've been saving up for a new guitar, but then spot a baseball cap that you really want.